 ‘I’m keeping this by the way.’

 In her head Rhia whispered a silent prayer of her own, partly to Mabonac for a victory, but also to Cassio Marna for herself.
 Let me live through this and get back to Tamora.
 Let me see my boy again.
-Lucan was eleven now, and beginning a Gaian education at the Duralian Academy.
-Rhia wished she had been able to stay there with him for a while, but the Red Hand had struck the Catuvanni and duty had called her east, and away from him.
+Lucan was eleven now, and beginning his Gaian education.
+Rhia wished she had been able to stay there with him for a while, but the Red Hand had struck the Catuvanni and duty had called her east.
 She tried to comfort herself.
 If all goes ill, he has family both at Bryngarth and in Tamora.
 Olla will bring him home once all is done, and Drusus and Livilla will keep an eye on him in the city.
 Livilla might never have seen eye to eye with Rhia but she would make sure that Lucan blended in for the sake of his name, and Drusus was the kindest Gaian Rhia knew.
-It was cold comfort at best, but it was better than nothing she supposed, and Rhia would have to take what she could get at this point.
+It was cold comfort at best, but it was better than nothing she supposed, and Rhia would have to take what she could get.

 Thunder rumbled overhead and snapped her back to the present, as did the cries to Taran from Lurians on both sides of the water.
 She pressed her lips together and killed her next thought before it could form.
 We are not the same.
 The Seiriae are savage and brutal.
 And they must be stopped.
 The warriors on the bridge began to call taunts across the river, their warpaint running down their faces like blood as the rain intensified.
 May we turn it to the real thing when we cross.